corda/corda/docs/source/api-persistence.rst

 .. contents::

 Corda offers developers the option to expose all or some parts of a contract state to an *Object Relational Mapping* (ORM) tool to be persisted in a *Relational Database Management System* (RDBMS).

-The purpose of this, is to assist `Vault <https://docs.corda.net/vault.html>`_ development and allow for the persistence of flexible representations of state data.
+The purpose of this, is to assist `vault <https://docs.corda.net/vault.html>`_ development and allow for the persistence of state data to a local database.
 Persisted Contract States held in the vault are indexed for the purposes of executing queries.
 This also allows for relational joins between Corda data and private data local to the organization owning a node.

 The Object Relational Mapping is specified using `Java Persistence API <https://en.wikipedia.org/wiki/Java_Persistence_API>`_ (JPA) annotations.
-This mapping is persisted to the database as a table row (a single, implicitly structured data item in a table) by the node automatically every time a state is recorded in the node's local vault as part of a transaction.
+This mapping is persisted to the database as a table row (a single, implicitly structured data item) by the node automatically every time a state is recorded in the node's local vault as part of a transaction.

 .. note:: Presently, the node includes an instance of the H2 database, but any database that supports *Java Database Connectivity* JDBC is a